shashank68/mPowAssembler/README.md

 # Assembler for microPower Isa.

-Requirements: Linux, flex (only for compilation).
+Requirements: *nix like OS, flex (only for compilation).

 Steps: